This document recommends best practices to prevent the spoofing of Jabber IDs.

 Here, the 'name' attribute encapsulates what in petname systems is known as an "alleged name", that is, the name for an entity proposed by a third party.

-Such a referral SHOULD also include the user's nick as understood by the third person (encapsulated in the format defined in User Nickname ) and fingerprint of the user as understood by the third person (encapsulated in the format defined in the proposal available at <http://www.jabber.org/jeps/inbox/fingerprint.html>:
+Such a referral SHOULD also include the nick and fingerprint of the user as understood by the third person:

 This document requires no interaction with the Internet Assigned Numbers Authority (IANA) .

-This document requires no interaction with the XMPP Registrar .
+This document requires no interaction with the Jabber Registrar .

-4. Phishing has been defined as "a broadly launched social engineering attack in which an electronic identity is misrepresented in an attempt to trick individuals into revealing personal credentials that can be used fraudulently against them" (see Financial Services Technology Consortium Counter-Phishing Initiative: Phase I).
-To be precise, the current document (1) does not assume that such attacks will be broadly launched and (2) focuses on the misrepresentation of Jabber IDs (not any other identifiers) within the context of Jabber/XMPP systems.
+3. Phishing has been defined as "a broadly launched social engineering attack in which an electronic identity is misrepresented in an attempt to trick individuals into revealing personal credentials that can be used fraudulently against them" (see Financial Services Technology Consortium Counter-Phishing Initiative: Phase I).
+To be precise, the current document (1) does not assume that such attacks will be broadly launched and (2) focuses on the misrepresentation only of Jabber IDs within the context of Jabber/XMPP systems.

-16. The XMPP Registrar maintains a list of reserved protocol namespaces as well as registries of parameters used in the context of XMPP extension protocols approved by the Jabber Software Foundation.
-For further information, see <http://www.xmpp.org/registrar/>.
+12. The Jabber Registrar maintains a list of reserved Jabber protocol namespaces as well as registries of parameters used in the context of protocols approved by the Jabber Software Foundation.
+For further information, see <http://www.jabber.org/registrar/>.